jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (b) any land or building owned by the local authority and required to maintain the local authority's capacity to provide affordable housing as part of its social policy; and
     (c) any equity securities held by the local authority in— (i) a port company within the meaning of the Port Companies Act 1988:
-      (ii) an airport company within the meaning of the Airport Authorities Act 1966
+      (ii) an airport company within the meaning of the Airport Authorities Act 1966 or an airport operator within the meaning of section 5 of the Civil Aviation Act 2023
   - **unitary authority** means a territorial authority that has the responsibilities, duties, and powers of a regional council conferred on it under—
     (a) the provisions of any Act; or
     (b) an Order in Council giving effect to a reorganisation plan